Traffic Flow - Phase 2

 As the project downtown continues to progress, please watch for changes in traffic flow.

-The Broadway Street downtown project is well underway.
+The Broadway Street downtown project is nearing completion.
 We know there will be some inconveniences during this construction.
 Don’t worry though, downtown businesses are open!

 Once completed, Broadway Street will: